-I’m going to show you how to fix the Adobe Creative Cloud login error that plagued me last week.
-Here’s hoping you don’t lose several days of access to your Creative Cloud account, as I did.
+Knowing how to fix the Adobe Creative Cloud login error that plagues thousands of people can save you time and money.
+This is one of the most popular articles on my site.
+I updated the post and decided to share it again.
+Don’t lose several days of access to your Creative Cloud account, as I did.

 Adobe Creative Cloud Lockout